Dealing With Emotions

 image from facebookemoticons123.blogspot.com

 Ever since I was a little girl, I was told I was a dreamer.
 I can remember report cards with “day dreams” written on it.
 I think dreams are what keep us going.
 Without dreams…we have no hope.
+I dream of many things and I dream for many of you.

 Follow Your Dreams, The Siren Called Out To Me